Recognizing critical lines via entanglement in non-Hermitian systems: Effective non-Hermitian Hamiltonian

-Notice that there are two-imaginary terms present, one in the coupling and another one in the magnetic field, in the Hamiltonian, thereby making it non-Hermitian.
+Notice that there are two imaginary terms present, one in the coupling and another one is a constant term, in the Hamiltonian, thereby making it non-Hermitian.
 By modifying local disspative environment strength $\kappa$ in Eq. (\ref{eq:master_eqn}), the imaginary part of the magnetic field can be made vanishing, so that the effective Hamiltonian only contains the imaginary part in the coupling, leading to \cite{zhang_arxiv_2023}

 with $\gamma$ being the non-Hermiticity parameter.
 We will illustrate that the above non-Hermitian system possesses some rich properties which we will reveal with and without quenching dynamics.